 2001 36 64

-Average age of mother at childbirth (all births) since 1950:
+Average age of mother at childbirth (live births) since 1951:

 Births to Births to married parents cohabiting or lone parents